VPN (OpenVPN)

 Security notes

-- The server listens on UDP
+- The server listens on the chosen port and protocol (default UDP

-/etc/sysctl.d/99-ipforward.conf; keep it present for routing. - NAT and INPUT rules are added with iptables (and firewalld/ufw/SELinux adjustments when present); verify if you maintain custom firewall policies.
+/etc/sysctl.d/99-ipforward.conf; keep it present for routing. - NAT and INPUT rules are added with iptables (and firewalld/ufw/SELinux adjustments when present) and tagged

 Configuration and files